Certifications

 - Certification

 As a candidate for this certification, you’re an architect or engineer who designs and manages the SAP landscape on Azure.
 Your responsibilities include: Implementing industry-specific standards for migrations and integrations.
 Ensuring the sustained operation of an SAP solution within the Azure environment.
 You recommend services and adjust resources as appropriate for optimal: Resiliency Performance Scale Provision Size Monitoring You partner with cloud administrators, cloud database administrators, and clients to implement solutions, including RISE with SAP.
-You manage SAP infrastructure by using: The Azure portal Azure Marketplace Azure Resource Manager templates You should have extensive experience and knowledge of the SAP applications and databases including: SAP high-performance Analytic Appliance (HANA) SAP Business Suite SAP NetWeaver You should also have experience with virtualization, cloud infrastructure, storage structures, high availability, backup, disaster recovery, data protection, and networking.
+You manage SAP infrastructure by using: The Azure portal Azure Marketplace Azure Resource Manager templates You should have extensive experience and knowledge of the SAP applications and databases including: SAP High-performance Analytic Appliance (HANA) SAP Business Suite SAP NetWeaver You should also have experience with virtualization, cloud infrastructure, storage structures, high availability, backup, disaster recovery, data protection, and networking.
 For this certification, we strongly recommend that candidates have an Azure Administrator Associate certification.

 - Certification